hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this SAP Three Tier Virtual Instance.
+* `name` - (Required) Specifies the name of this SAP Three Tier Virtual Instance.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the SAP Three Tier Virtual Instance should exist.
 Changing this forces a new resource to be created.